shreyagupta995/object-tracking-turtlebot/README.md

-# turtlebotObjectTracking
+# turtlebotBB8Tracking
-Tracking a BB8 robot in a blue cover using a Turtlebot.
+Tracking a Sphero BB-8™ droid using a Turtlebot.